DanH42/LetsGetTogether-server/README.md

     POST https://get2gether.me/api/getUserData
     {"token": "ce8190...6a84a5"}

+The following fields will be available:

+    *id:* The user's unique numeric ID
+    *name:* The user's first and last name
+    *image:* A link to the user's profile picture (100x100 px) *location:* An array of length 2 with the user's latitude and longitude as floats, or empty (`[]`) if the user has never checked in
+    *lastCheckIn:* The timestamp, in seconds, that the user last checked in (`0` if they never have)

 Assuming the user is logged in, the data returned will contain the user's `name`, `id`, and `image` URL.

 ### Checking In